Order of Christian Initiation of Adults

 The ideal is for there to be an OCIA process available in every Roman Catholic parish.
 Those who want to join an OCIA group should aim to attend one in the parish where they live.

 For those who wish to join, the OCIA process is a period of reflection, prayer, instruction, discernment, and formation.
 There is no set timetable, and those who join the process are encouraged to go at their own pace and to take as much time as they need.
+Those who enter the process are expected to begin attending Mass on Sundays, participate in regular faith formation activities, and to become increasingly involved in the activities of their local parish.